 WHAT IS A MILESTONE?

 Developmental milestones are behaviors or physical skills seen in infants and children as they grow and develop.
 Rolling over, crawling, walking, and talking are all considered milestones.
-The milestones are different for each age range.
+The milestones and stages of development are different for each age range and can vary within the set development guidelines quite a bit.

-There is a normal range in which a child may reach each milestone.
+There is a normal range in which a child may reach each milestone and still be in development guidelines.
 When we talk about child development, we often speak of milestones that children hit at certain ages.

 A developmental milestone is an ability that is achieved by most children by a certain age.
 Developmental milestones can involve physical, social, emotional, cognitive, and communication skills such as walking, sharing with others, expressing emotions, recognizing familiar sounds, and talking.